aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 This command will show all running and stopped containers on your system.

-If the container has exited you can fix the issue by using the `sc build:html` command and run the `sc server` command afterwards again.
+If the container has exited you can fix the issue by using the `sc build:html` command and afterwards run the `sc server` command again to start the container.

 If the container has not exited, you can fix the issue and see if the server starts working again.

-If not, then stop the container first using the command below then run the server command.
+If not, then first stop the container first using the command below:.

 ```console
 docker stop <container-id>
 ```

+Then run the `sc server` command again to start the container back up.

 You can see the running container id by executing the following docker command: